-You may think I’m a little too into backpacking and backpacks if I say this, but I think 45 liters is a really interesting size for a hiking backpack.
-I’ve seen 45-ish liter packs used for everything from day hikes to weekend backpacking trips to fast-and-light thru hikes.
-It can be a very versatile and convenient pack size, if you know how to use it.
+For the right person and the right hike, 45 liters is a really interesting backpack size.
+I’ve seen 45-ish liter packs used for everything from complex day hikes to weekend backpacking trips to fast-and-light thru hikes.
+It can be a very versatile and convenient pack size if you know how to use it, and it will keep experienced backpackers on their toes when it comes to lightweight gear lists.

-On the other hand, I don’t necessarily recommend a 45 L pack to new hikers or backpackers unsure of what size they need.
+On the other hand, I don’t necessarily recommend a 45 L pack to new backpackers unsure of what size they need.
 Unless your gear list is pretty well dialed you may struggle to fit even a single night’s worth of gear into a 45 liter backpacking pack.
 Even with lightweight gear, your multiday food capacity will be limited.
-As a day pack, it’s more space than most people need.
+And as a day pack 45 L is more space than most people need.

-So who should be hiking with a 45 liter pack, what kind of gear will fit inside it, and which models should you consider?
+So who should be hiking with a 45 liter pack, how much gear will fit inside it, and which models should you consider?
 Read on!

 Is 45 liters the right pack size?